coopernurse/node-pool/README.md

   Generic resource pool.
 Can be used to reuse or throttle expensive resources such as database connections.

+  This module should work on any version of node from at least 0.6+, however the test and linting tools used only run on node >=10 so official support is for node 10 and up.
+All that said, if you find a bug on the older versions and can give us a test case we'll try to fix it.

 ## Installation

     $ npm install generic-pool